-- Gibbs is the stand-in for every single computer pioneer who ever lived (a late middle-aged man in 1982) who still has the streak of rebellion and vision.
-His actor, Barnard Hughes went from complete confusion over the arcade game craze to hero for young programmers, something he was proud of up til his death in 2006.
+Gibbs is the stand-in for every single computer pioneer who ever lived (a late middle-aged man in 1982) who still has the streak of rebellion and vision.
+His actor Barnard Hughes went from complete confusion over the arcade game craze to a hero for young programmers, something he was proud of up until his death in 2006.

-- When Flynn explains to Tron and Yori that Users are just as fallible as Programs.
-While disbelieving at first, Tron seems to take the revelation in stride.
-Perhaps because he now knows both group have something in common.
+When Flynn explains to Tron and Yori that Users are just as fallible as Programs.
+While disbelieving at first, Tron seems to take the revelation in stride, perhaps because he now knows that both groups have something in common.

-- The ending scene.
+The ending scene.
 Alan and Lora are waiting on the rooftop helicopter pad for "the boss."
 Copter lands, and Flynn rushes out, gives his pals a hug, and off they go.
 The last shot is the Los Angeles skyline fading from daylight to nighttime.
-The dark sky, bright lights, and neon make the human world look almost indistinguishable from cyberspace, silently saying human and Program are Not So Different.
+The dark sky, bright lights, and neon make the human world look almost indistinguishable from cyberspace, silently saying that Users and Programs are not so different.

 Ram warmly expressing what he used to be "before": a Program who served an insurance company.
 It's a crowning moment of funny as well, but it's also touching to know a computer program is just as enthusiastic about genuinely helping people as the people who created him.